nimeshddesai/indianicons/_posts/military/2020-06-25-Manoj-Kumar-Pandey-post.md

 Despite being hit on the shoulder and legs while clearing the third bunker, Captain Pandey continued his assault.
 He destroyed the fourth bunker with a grenade, even though he was gravely injured.
 A bullet hit him in the forehead, and he collapsed.
 His bravery and sacrifice enabled the Indian Army to eventually capture Khalubar.

-For his extraordinary courage and leadership, Captain Manoj Kumar Pandey was posthumously awarded the Param Vir Chakra, India's highest military honor.

-__Trivia__ : *Captain Manoj Kumar Pandey did win the country's highest gallantry award, Param Vir Chakra, but unfortunately did not live to receive it in person.*
+__Trivia__ : *For his extraordinary courage and leadership, Captain Manoj Kumar Pandey was awarded the country's highest gallantry award, Param Vir Chakra, but unfortunately did not live to receive it in person.*

 ---